-When asked about senior mangers, however, respondents said that 75% of senior managers were burned out.
-Seventy-nine (79.16%) percent of respondents said that front-line workers were burned out.
+When asked about senior managers, however, respondents said that 75% of senior managers were burned out.
+Seventy-nine (79.16%) per cent of respondents said that front-line workers were burned out.

-Fifty-five (55.56%) percent of respondents said that their burnout has increased over the past year, and 29.17% said it had remained the same.
-Over the past five years, 66.67% of people said that their burnout had increased.
+Fifty-five (55.56%) per cent of respondents said their burnout has increased over the past year, and 29.17% said it had remained the same.
+Over the past five years, 66.67% of people said their burnout had increased.

 Energy, Future Thinking, Cynicism And Job Security.

 While the above findings seemed internally consistent, the following findings are at first surprising.
-Eight-eight (88.89%) percent of respondents described their life energy at “high” or “medium”.
+Eight-eight (88.89%) per cent of respondents described their life energy as “high” or “medium”.